-Leah Bobet's most recent novel, An Inheritance of Ashes, won the Sunburst, Copper Cylinder, and Prix Aurora Awards, and her short fiction has appeared in multiple Year's Best anthologies.
-She lives and works in Toronto, where she picks urban apple trees, builds civic engagement spaces, and makes large amounts of jam.
+Leah Bobet’s latest novel, An Inheritance of Ashes, won the Sunburst, Copper Cylinder, and Prix Aurora Awards and was an OLA Best Bets book; her short fiction is anthologized worldwide.
+She lives in Toronto, where she builds civic engagement spaces and makes quantities of jam.
 Visit her at www.leahbobet.com.

 Strange Horizons is a weekly magazine of and about speculative fiction.
 We publish fiction, poetry, reviews, essays, interviews, and art.
 For more information, see our about page.
 All material in Strange Horizons is copyrighted to the original authors and may not be reproduced without permission.